timlrx/next-fastapi-object-stream/README.md

 The FastAPI server is served from the `/api` directory and `next.config.mjs` is configured to rewrite requests to `/api/:path*`.

 On local development, the FastAPI server is served on localhost:8000.
-When deployed to Vercel, the FastAPI server is deployed as [Python serverless functions](https://vercel.com/docs/functions/runtimes/python).
+I deployed the FastAPI backend to a standalone server using the `Dockerfile` and `docker-compose.yml` files.
+Alternatively, when deployed to Vercel, the FastAPI server is deployed as [Python serverless functions](https://vercel.com/docs/functions/runtimes/python) - though there seems to be an issue with the streaming responses.

 ## Deploy your own